 Keep in mind―stress is NOT the cause of acne.

-Instead, stress TRIGGERS acne, which is a genetic condition called retention hyperkeratosis.
+Instead, stress CAUSES acne, which is a genetic condition called retention hyperkeratosis.

 Let me explain.

 Every 4-to-6 weeks, a new skin cell is “born” in the deepest layer of your skin.
 As it moves to the skin’s surface, it’s pushed from behind by newer cells.
 Once it reaches the surface, this now dead, dry cell flakes off.